New Launch Reviews RoyalGreen Review: Luxury Freehold Condo in Sixth Avenue

 On the right, you can see the amount of space that is essentially wasted because of how this area is laid out.
 The kitchen is small for a 2 bedroom but has decent storage and countertop space.
 Having 2 people in here at one time could feel claustrophobic.

-The living room is actually quite big, but again you’d have to watch the size of your sofa in order to make the space feel open.
+The living room is quite big, but again you’d have to watch the size of your sofa to make the space feel open.

 On the other hand, the dining area is small and cramped.
 If you can get by with a table for 2 it should be fine, but anything more than that and this bench seating is probably your best bet.